Namibian Air Force: Flying units

-Hosting the fixed-wing transport aircraft (An-26 and Y-12).
+Hosting the fixed-wing transport aircraft (An-26, Y-9E and Y-12).

 Deployments

 National

 The Namibian Air Force has deployed numerous times to help civilian authorities during disasters.
 Health outreach workers have been ferried during immunisation campaigns.
 It has assisted in transporting electoral material and personnel during national elections.
 It has also flown foreign heads of state during their stay in Namibia.

 International

 Democratic Republic of the Congo

 Between 1998 and 2002 the air force was deployed to the DRC during the Second Congo War.
-Harbin Y-12 transport aircraft where used on logistics supply missions to the DRC as well as withdrawing Namibian troops at the end of the war.
+Harbin Y-12 transport aircraft were used on logistics supply missions to the DRC as well as withdrawing Namibian troops at the end of the war.
 On 1 August 1999 an air force flight engineer died after he was hit by anti-aircraft fire on a Harbin Y-12 that was en route to resupply Namibian and Zimbabwean troops besieged at Ikela.
 Two Namibian Alouette helicopters collided in mid-air while on operations during the war due to bad weather on 15 January 1999.
 The accident claimed nine lives, including two Namibian pilots and three technicians.